 Regarding the GastroVir Kit we received some particular comments claiming that the Control Line was too faint.
 The buffer has been improved to allow a better migration of the latex microspheres leading to a better and a more homogeneous signal.
 This improvement does not affect any characteristics of the kit (i.e. specificity and sensitivity).

-When dipping the stick in diluted sample, the level of sample passes beyond the limit indicated by the arrows at the back of the stick.
+When dipping the stick in diluted sample, the level of sample passes beyond the limit indicated by the arrows at the bottom of the stick.
 Is there any consequences on the test reactivity?

 The red arrow indicates the limit that could not be exceeded beyond during any incubation.